amayra/dingleberry-os/README.rst

 make outside developers to become interested in the technology they're developing (interested developers may teach themselves about the technology before they're hired, which is obviously very good for the company).

+Some people even like Google's source dumps, because it's better than nothing.
+If some Google library or API is undocumented, they may be able to look into the source code to find out how to use them.
+This also helps Google without having to invest additional effort.

 I think it's really just that Google _knows_ that publishing their source has only advantages.
 The part about being cool is a real thing; just look at